thebigbangflash/TheAlgoFaucet/Whitepaper.md

 ## About Doxxing

 I know doxxing myself would help bring more trust to the project but I'm not super happy at this idea.
+I know how doxxing myself can have very negative repercussions on my life.

 That being said, if there ever comes a day where I can call it quits at my current day job and start managing the faucet full time, I'll gladly doxx myself.